nscamp/nscamp/where.md

 It's the [Kinglake Ranges Wilderness Camp](http://www.krwc.com.au/) in Victoria, near Melbourne in Australia.

 Althought it's a camp it's not camping.
-The venue has beds and enough room for us to run our event.
+The venue has beds and enough room for us to run our events.
 The rooms are shared.
 If you like a bit more privacy you could bring a tent and pitch it.
 Not sure if we can sleep in the teepees (yes there are teepeees to match the logo).

 Some facts: